gardener/gardener/docs/concepts/controller-manager.md

     1. `Quota` resources that are referenced by a `SecretBinding` that is in use by a `Shoot` (not necessarily in the same namespace).
     1. The time period when the project was used for the last time (`status.lastActivityTimestamp`) is longer than the configured `minimumLifetimeDays`

-If a project is considered "stale" then its `.status.staleSinceTimestamp` will be set to the time when it was first detected to be stale.
+If a project is considered "stale", then its `.status.staleSinceTimestamp` will be set to the time when it was first detected to be stale.
-If it gets actively used again this timestamp will be removed.
+If it gets actively used again, this timestamp will be removed.
-After some time the `.status.staleAutoDeleteTimestamp` will be set to a timestamp after which Gardener will auto-delete the `Project` resource if it still is not actively used.
+After some time, the `.status.staleAutoDeleteTimestamp` will be set to a timestamp after which Gardener will auto-delete the `Project` resource if it still is not actively used.

 The component configuration of the `gardener-controller-manager` offers to configure the following options:

 * `minimumLifetimeDays`: Don't consider newly created `Project`s as "stale" too early to give people/end-users some time to onboard and get familiar with the system.
 The "stale project" reconciler won't set any timestamp for `Project`s younger than `minimumLifetimeDays`.
-When you change this value then projects marked as "stale" may be no longer marked as "stale" in case they are young enough, or vice versa.
+When you change this value, then projects marked as "stale" may be no longer marked as "stale" in case they are young enough, or vice versa.
-* `staleGracePeriodDays`: Don't compute auto-delete timestamps for stale `Project`s that are unused for only less than `staleGracePeriodDays`.
+* `staleGracePeriodDays`: Don't compute auto-delete timestamps for stale `Project`s that are unused for less than `staleGracePeriodDays`.
 This is to not unnecessarily make people/end-users nervous "just because" they haven't actively used their `Project` for a given amount of time.
-When you change this value then already assigned auto-delete timestamps may be removed again if the new grace period is not yet exceeded.
+When you change this value, then already assigned auto-delete timestamps may be removed if the new grace period is not yet exceeded.
 * `staleExpirationTimeDays`: Expiration time after which stale `Project`s are finally auto-deleted (after `.status.staleSinceTimestamp`).
-If this value is changed and an auto-delete timestamp got already assigned to the projects then the new value will only take effect if it's increased.
+If this value is changed and an auto-delete timestamp got already assigned to the projects, then the new value will only take effect if it's increased.
 Hence, decreasing the `staleExpirationTimeDays` will not decrease already assigned auto-delete timestamps.

 > Gardener administrators/operators can exclude specific `Project`s from the stale check by annotating the related `Namespace` resource with `project.gardener.cloud/skip-stale-check=true`.

 #### "Activity" Reconciler

 Since the other two reconcilers are unable to actively monitor the relevant objects that are used in a `Project` (`Shoot`, `Secret`, etc.), there could be a situation where the user creates and deletes objects in a short period of time.
-In that case the `Stale Project Reconciler` could not see that there was any activity on that project and it will still mark it as a `Stale`, even though it is actively used.
+In that case, the `Stale Project Reconciler` could not see that there was any activity on that project and it will still mark it as a `Stale`, even though it is actively used.

 The `Project Activity Reconciler` is implemented to take care of such cases.
 An event handler will notify the reconciler for any acitivity and then it will update the `status.lastActivityTimestamp`.
 This update will also trigger the `Stale Project Reconciler`.